 Arc lamp is nothing but an electric lamp which can produce light by creating an arc in the space between the two electrodes when electrical energy is supplied.
 The electrodes are separated by a gap.
 In early 1800s, Sir Humphry Davy invented the first arc lamp.
-In that first lamp, two electrodes of carbon are used.
-The arc is produced between the electrodes in air.
-It is used in searchlights, movie projectors (high-intensity light).
+In that first lamp, two electrodes of carbon were used.
+The arc was produced between the electrodes in air.
+It was used in searchlights, movie projectors (high-intensity light).

 Nowadays, gas discharge lamps are widely used.
 It is preferred to carbon arc lamp due to high efficiency.
 Here, the light is produced by the arc as in the case of carbon arc lamp but an inert gas is filled between the electrodes.
 These are enclosed in a glass tube under low pressure.
 The ionization of this inert gas is the reason for the formation of arc here.
 Xenon arc lamp, mercury arc lamp, neon arc lamp, krypton long arc lamp, mercury-xenon arc lamp are the examples.
 Xenon lamps are the widely used lamp.

 Working Principle of Arc LampIn carbon arc lamp, the electrodes are in contact at first which is in air.
 This causes a low voltage to attain an arc.
 Then the electrodes are detached slowly.
 As a result of this, the electric current gets heated and the arc is maintained between the electrodes.
 By the process of heating, the tip of the carbon electrodes gets evaporated.
 The high-intensity light is produced by this carbon vapor which is highly luminous in the arc.
 The color of the light produced depends on the temperature, time and electrical characteristics.